Degree Theory of Immersed Hypersurfaces

 This paper was initially motivated by the question of the existence of embeddings of constant mean curvature of $\Sigma=S^n$ into $(S^{n+1},g)$.
 Indeed, we conjecture that for any $c\geqslant 0$ and any metric $g$ on $S^3$ of positive sectional curvature, there is an embedding of $S^2$ into $S^3$ of constant mean curvature $c$.
-This result is known for $c=0$ (c.f. \cite{SimonSmith} and \cite{ColdingDeLellis}) and also for large values of $c$, since solutions to the isoperimetric problem for small volumes are embedded spheres of large constant curvature (c.f. \cite{Ye}).
+This result is known for $c=0$ (c.f. \cite{SimonSmith} and \cite{ColdingDeLellis}) and also for large values of $c$ (c.f. \cite{Ye}).
 However, even when $n=1$ and $g$ is a positive curvature metric on $S^2$, we do not know if there exist embeddings of $S^1$ having any prescribed, positive geodesic curvature.
-Nonetheless, Anne Robeday (c.f. \cite{Robeday}), and independantly Matthias Schneider (c.f. \cite{SchneiderI}) proved that there always exists an Alexandrov embedding (i.e. an immersion that extends to an immersion of the disk) of $S^1$ into $(S^2,g)$ of any prescribed, constant geodesic curvature, assuming that $g$ has positive curvature.
-Anne Robeday's approach used the degree theory of Brian White to prove this result whilst M. Schneider developed a different degree theory for his proof.
-Schneider's theory applies to immersions of the circle into any Riemannian surface and has yielded many interesting results (c.f. \cite{SchneiderII}).
-Additionally, we mention that the first author and M. Schneider have proven that given a metric of positive curvature on $S^2$, there is an $\epsilon>0$, such that for any $c\in]0,\epsilon[$, there are at least two embeddings of $S^1$ into $(S^2,g)$ of geodesic curvature equal to $c$ (c.f. \cite{RosSchneid}).
+Nonetheless, Anne Robeday (c.f. \cite{Robeday}) and, independently, Matthias Schneider (c.f. \cite{SchneiderI}) have proven that, under these conditions on the metric there does exist an Alexandrov embedding (i.e. a not necessarily embedded immersion that nonetheless extends to an immersion of the disk) of $S^1$ into $(S^2,g)$ of any given constant geodesic curvature.
+Anne Robeday's approach used the degree theory of Brian White to prove this result whilst Schneider developed a different degree theory for his proof.
+Schneider's theory, which applies to immersions of the circle into any riemannian surface, has yielded many other interesting results (c.f. \cite{SchneiderII}).
+Additionally, in \cite{RosSchneid}, the first author and M. Schneider have also proven that given a metric of positive curvature on $S^2$, there is an $\epsilon>0$, such that for any $c\in]0,\epsilon[$, there are at least two embeddings of $S^1$ into $(S^2,g)$ of geodesic curvature equal to $c$. \newsubhead{Applications}[Applications] In Section \headref{Applications} we give applications of our degree theory.
+First, given a family $\Cal{G}$ of riemannian metrics over $M$, we say that a property holds for {\sl generic} $g\in\Cal{G}$ whenever it holds over a subset $\Cal{G}_0$ of $\Cal{G}$ which itself contains a countable union of dense open sets.
+We recall that such a subset is said to be of the second category in the sense of Baire and that, by the Baire Category Theorem, it is dense in $\Cal{G}$.
+We now prove four theorems which count for generic metrics, and under appropriate hypotheses, the algebraic number of immersions of constant curvature of $S^d$ into $(M,g)$.
+In each case, we will see that this algebraic number (which is the degree of $\Pi$) is equal to $-\chi(M)$, where $\chi(M)$ is the Euler characteristic of $M$.
+That this should be the case can be readily explained as follows.
+In the case where the scalar curvature function $R$ of $M$ is a Morse function, Ye proved in \cite{Ye} that a punctured neighbourhood of each critical point of $R$ is foliated by a family of constant mean curvature spheres $\Sigma(h)$ where $h$ varies over an interval $]h_0,\infty[$, where $h_0$ is large and depends on $(M,g)$.
+Ye's result readily extends to general notions of curvature and it can be shown that the signature of a sphere constructed in this manner is equal to $(-1)^d$ times the signature of the corresponding critical point of $R$.
+Thus, if $h\geq h_0$ is a regular value of $\Pi$, and if Ye's spheres account for every element of $\Pi^{-1}(h)$, then $\opDeg(\Pi;H)=(-1)^d\chi(M)=-\chi(M)$.
+This argument will be made precise in Section \subheadref{CalculatingTheDegree}, and as one may expect, the main difficulty then lies in showing that $\Pi$ is a proper map.